Do Blackmailers Follow Through? (And What to Expect)

 Do Blackmailers Go Away?

-Yes, eventually the blackmail scammers will go away at some point - but not before potentially exposing you.
+Yes, eventually the blackmail scammers will go away at some point - but not while the scam is fresh.

 Do Blackmailers Ever Stop?

-Yes, the scammers will eventually stop harassing you at some point - but with caveats.
+Yes, the blackmailers will eventually stop harassing you at some point - but with caveats.

 Do Blackmailers Bluff?